ijjk/notion-blog/readme.md

 ## Creating your pages table

-To create your pages table you need to create a new page in Notion and add a table as an **inline table** to that page.
+To create your pages table you need to create a new page in Notion and add a table as an **inline table not a full page table** to that page.
 Make sure it is an inline table or querying the data won't work correctly

 The table should have the following properties: